ahimsa-imananda/sugar-and-calorie-detection-in-food/README.md

 learning model to an Android app or a Web app.
 We want to create a platform to help people monitor their sugar and calorie intake so they can have a healthier lifestyle.

-## This project is developed as a part of Bangkit 2021 Capstone Project
+## This project is developed as a part of Bangkit 2021 Capstone Project:
 ### Learn mode about Bangkit here:
 https://grow.google/intl/id_id/bangkit/
-## This project is developed by B21-CAP0203
+## This project is developed by B21-CAP0203.
 ### B21-CAP0203 Team Member:
 Ferdy Rahmaesa Suarial (A2292216) - Mobile Programming (Android) - Universitas Jenderal Soedirman